 - Main level plantation shutters and cellular, heat deflecting pull-down blinds in sunroom and kitchen/coffee room

 Acreage & Grounds Features and Improvements:

-The overall property included in the offering consists of 4 separate, but adjoining, lots as marked out on the GIS boundary map shown nearby.
+The overall property included in the offering consists of 3 separate, but adjoining, lots as marked out on the GIS boundary map shown nearby.
 The existing residence is on a 2.25 acre lot accessed from High Acre Rd. as are 2 other lots of 1.76 acres and 1.59 acres respectively.
-The 4th remaining lot consists of 2.05 acres and is accessed from Wycliffe St as noted on the GIS map.
 All the vacant lots are highly desirable for residential purposes, and could likely be built upon with very minimal site preparation.
 So, these lots could be sold for residential construction or held for investment purposes dependent upon the goals of the new owners.

 The overall acreage of the 3 lots on High Acre makes for a very pleasant outdoor environment, with a great variety of tree and shrub plantings, (hardwoods, fruit trees, flowering ornamental trees, evergreens, etc.) along with substantial open and grassy areas.
 The current owner has maintained a contract with Bartlett Tree Experts for professional trimming, pruning, and overall care of the existing trees on the 3 lots on High Acre Rd.